• Skip to primary navigation

 long pin with 2 images of the pumpkin chocolate chip cookies on light background.

-Deliciously soft and chewy pumpkin chocolate chip cookies are the best combination of pumpkin puree, warm baking spices, and sweet chocolate chips!
+Pumpkin chocolate chip cookies are the best combination of pumpkin puree, warm baking spices, and sweet chocolate chips!
 These tasty autumn cookies are a family favorite, plus they're super easy to make and taste even better after storing for a day or two!
-These are sure to be your new favorite fall cookie!
+Once you try them, they're sure to be your new favorite fall cookies!

 Easy Pumpkin Chocolate Chip Cookies

-Most of the time I make the classic Nestle Tollhouse chocolate chip cookies for my husband (who is a total chocolate chip cookie addict), but he does get to enjoy a wide variety of chocolate chip-based cookies and bars!
+Most of the time, I make the classic Nestle Tollhouse chocolate chip cookies for my husband (who is obsessed with chocolate chip cookies), but he does get to enjoy a wide variety of chocolate chip-based cookies and bars!
 And these delicious cookies taste exactly like pumpkin pie!

 After a debate between Lauren and my husband, it was decided that these easy pumpkin chocolate chip cookies were definitely needed.
 No matter which dessert they would have loved most, everyone in my family agrees that these are the best pumpkin chocolate chip cookies out there!